Customizing WebCenter Content Server: Part 2 – Understanding Components

 Note: The core files should not be modified to create customizations for Content Server.

-The core files are available in the <install_dir>/ucm/idc/resources/core directory.
+The core files are available in the <install_dir>/ucm/idc/info/core directory.

 Covered Core Content Server Files